intexception/scientific-convert/README.md

 # scientific-convert
-Convert scientific notation to a number
-Gotta support negative numbers once I feel like it
+Convert scientific notation to a number, gonna support negative numbers once I feel like it